WYSIWYP/SNapp/README.md

 ### Prerequisites

 To run SNapp locally, [Node.js and npm](https://nodejs.org/en/download/) must be installed.
 Clone the SNapp project locally and, from a shell of your choice, navigate to the project's root directory.
-Run `npm install` to install the required dependencies and `npm start` to run the app in development mode.
+Run `npm install --legacy-peer-deps` to install the required dependencies and `npm start` to run the app in development mode.
 This should automatically open a browser window with the app.

 The following commands can be entered in the console to clone, install, and run the app.
 ```
 git clone https://github.com/radiotech/SNapp.git SNapp
 cd SNapp
-npm install
+npm install --legacy-peer-deps
 npm start
 ```